freebrains/Python_basics/README.md

 ![python_basics](https://user-images.githubusercontent.com/61405878/99543278-10602f80-29c4-11eb-866c-03afd666104e.png)

 In the first quarter, I've learned how to master the technical basics of the profession: learned how to work in Linux and created servers in AWS cloud services, searched for information and performed basic file operations, created scheduled tasks, and monitored server performance.
-I've learned how to use the SQL query language and created and optimized complex queries.
+I've learned how to use the SQL query language (not in this repository) and created and optimized complex queries.

 ## During this course I've learned about:
   * Built-in types and operations with them ([Lesson 2](https://github.com/freebrains/Python_basics/tree/Lesson_2))